TosBam/old_alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This task is all about conditions in python
+If, else and loop functions in python